Car Collector International

 Why this car matters

-Three facts anchor the MGA's collector position at the review date.
-(1) It is a defined, closed post-war production run of ~101,081–101,476 units (MG Car Club MGA Register / Wikipedia — flag Verify), of which the two standing collector sub-variants are numerically small: 2,111 Twin Cams (MG Car Club MGA Register) and ~313 Mk II Deluxes for 1962 (Wikipedia breakdown: 290 roadsters + 23 coupés).
+Three facts anchor the MGA's collector position.
+(1) It is a defined, closed post-war production run of ~101,081–101,476 units (MG Car Club MGA Register and published references), of which the two standing collector sub-variants are numerically small: 2,111 Twin Cams (MG Car Club MGA Register) and ~313 Mk II Deluxes for 1962 (published breakdowns: 290 roadsters + 23 coupés).
 The RM Sotheby's Gene Ponder 2022 Lot 3176 catalogue quotes '395' for the Deluxe, but that is the combined 1600 Deluxe (82) + Mk II Deluxe (~313) total and is likely conflated when applied to a Mk II Deluxe car.
-(2) The public-auction record from RM Sotheby's and Bring a Trailer alone spans a genuine three-tier ladder at the review date: from $23,000 USD for a driver-quality refurbished 1600 Mk II Roadster (BaT Lot #233,793, fetched 6 July 2026) through $47,300 USD for a documented BMIHT-Certificate 1600 Mk II Roadster (RM Sotheby's Hershey 2018 Lot 223, fetched) and $60,500 USD for a genuine Mk II Deluxe (RM Sotheby's Gene Ponder 2022 Lot 3176, fetched), up to $71,000 USD for a period-raced modified Twin Cam (BaT Lot #238,430, fetched).
+(2) The public-auction record spans a genuine three-tier ladder, from driver-quality Mk II roadsters through documented, certificated standard cars and genuine Deluxes, to the Twin Cam at the top.
 The variant premium is real and readable.
 (3) The MGA is one of the cheapest routes into serious classic-club, tour and rally participation — MG Car Club (UK), NAMGAR (North American MGA Register) and multiple event calendars accept the car worldwide, and every chassis's build history can be confirmed via the British Motor Industry Heritage Trust (BMIHT) Certificate.

 Variants